 While pickles can be a good snack for babies to eat, they can be high in sodium levels.

-A single pickle generally contains 400 mg of sodium.
-Your baby isn’t likely to eat the whole pickle, but you will still want to keep an eye on just how much she is eating.
+A single pickle spear generally contains 400 mg of sodium.
+Your baby isn’t likely to eat the whole pickle, but you’ll still want to keep an eye on just how much they’re eating.

-Salt is fine for baby in moderation, it’s just important that she doesn’t consume an excess of sodium.
-It has been shown that babies who consume a lot of sodium will crave it as adults, which could lead to unhealthy habits.
+Salt is fine for baby in moderation, but it’s important that they don’t consume an excessive amount of sodium.
+It’s been shown that babies who consume a lot of sodium will crave it as adults, which could lead to unhealthy habits.